This Dessert Cheese Ball (brownie batter dip) is a no-bake treat that’s perfect for an easy dessert or entertaining guests.

 Dessert Cheese Ball

-We all know and love a good Cheese Ball recipe or a savory veggie dip, like this Baked Potato Dip, so why not enjoy dessert cheese balls too?!
-And that’s where this brownie batter dip comes in.
-It’s got all the fun elements from a cheese ball, but in dessert form.
-While most cheese balls are made with savory cheeses, this one has sweet cream cheese!
+That’s where this brownie batter dip comes in.
+It’s got all the fun elements of a cheese ball but in dessert form.
+Instead of savory cheeses, this one uses sweet cream cheese.

 Cream together butter and cream cheese; add brownie mix, sugar, and vanilla and mix well; add chocolate chips and toffee bits; mix until combined; wrap in plastic; chill; cover in mini chocolate chips; ready to eat.